isl-x/mo-styleguide/README.md

     - src/utils: This is the land where the light does not touch 🦁🛑 Enter at your own risk if you are not a developer!

 - gatsby-config.js: This is the file where a majority of the site configuration is done.
 Title, home page blocks, etc.
+- gatsby-config-styles.js: The place where base colors and fonts are specified.

 #### Making a new page
 Super simple.
 Follow this easy three step process: